prominence-eosc/docs/jobs.md

 The following environment variables will be set by default:
 * PROMINENCE_CPUS: the number of CPUs available (which could be larger than what was requested)
 * PROMINENCE_MEMORY: the amount of memory in GB available (which could be larger than what was requested)
+* PROMINENCE_NODES: the number of nodes in the job
+* PROMINENCE_NODE_NUM: the id of the node in a multi-node job, starting from 0
 * PROMINENCE_CONTAINER_RUNTIME: the container runtime in use, either `singularity` or `udocker`
 * PROMINENCE_JOB_ID: the id of the job
 * PROMINENCE_WORKFLOW_ID: the id of the associated workflow, if applicable